 VOCs or Volatile Organic Compounds are very harmful chemicals that we come across every day.
 You can find them in cleaning products, paints and so on, actually, they are everywhere.
 Unfortunately, all air purifiers can clean air from VOCs.
 That’s something worth paying attention to.
 If you do know that there are VOCs in your room or area, look for an air purifier that has an ionization option.
 Stand-alone ionization isn’t effective as it doesn’t affect dust, however, when combined with proper filters, ionization with its negative ions make VOC particles stick to surfaces so you won’t breathe them.

 How to choose an air purifier – Buying Guide

 Air purifier coverage capacity

 Before thinking about more complex specifications, you have to decide what coverage capacity do you need.
-Each air purifier has their maximum coverage area, if the room you plan to use it in is larger, you should look for a different air purifier.
-You can usually find this information in the products description.
+Each air purifier has its maximum coverage area, if the room you plan to use it in is larger, you should look for a different air purifier.
+You can usually find this information in the product description.